 A simple yet very powerful technique, Jala Neti works wonders for chronic sinusitis, and allergies.
 It has a remarkable effect on upper respiratory tract infections dislodging and washing out allergens, dust, and other pollutants.
 You will be surprised at how easy it is to perform.

 Ideally, a neti pot should be used.
 A neti pot can be found at your local Whole Foods Market or a yoga studio.

 First, make the saline solution: dilute a pinch of non-iodized salt in a glass of filtered body-temperature water.
 Pour the saline water into the Neti pot.

 Over a sink, tilt the head forward and to the side so that one side of the nose is higher than the other.
 Insert the spout of the Neti pot into the upper nostril.
 Let the water run into the nostril, through the sinuses, and out the other nostril for a few seconds.
 Switch sides a couple of times.

 A burning sensation indicates that too much salt was used, or the water is too cold or too hot.
 In between and after the rounds, blow the nose gently to cleanse any mucus.
 When finished, dry the nostrils with gentle Kapalabhati breathing, each nostril separately and then both at the same time.

 B. Sutra Neti

-Please do not try this yoga shatkarma without supervision of a trained yogi.
+Do not try this practice without supervision of a trained yogi.